silviasimon01-alt/Silvia-Tomy-Simon-TMT-Clause-Library-/Clients/Saas/Saas Pain Points.md

 ---

-## I. Research-Based Analysis — Core Themes Across the Literature
+## I. Research-Based Analysis: Core Themes Across the Literature

 ### 1. Contractual Architecture: From License to Access
 - SaaS contracts are **not software licenses** but **access and service contracts**.